 History.-Common in dwellings in Europe.
-Not very common in the United States.
+Found in the United States, particularly on Pacific coast.

 Description.-Body flattened from side to side; head small and rounded; stylet arranged for piercing the skin and sucking the blood; two eyes and two antennae.
 The abdomen is provided with nine rings.
 The legs are thick and strong, terminating in two hooklets or claws.
 The posterior pair are the longest, giving them great power to jump.